Human–AI interaction: Limitations of human-AI relationship

 Overall, current research has mixed evidence on whether humans perceive genuine social relationships with AI.
-While the market clearly shows its popularity, some psychologists argue that AI cannot yet substitute the social relationships with human others.
+While the market clearly shows its popularity, some psychologists argue that AI cannot yet replace social relationships with other humans.
 This is because human-AI interaction is built on the reliability and functionality of AI, which is fundamentally different from the way humans interact with other humans through shared living experience navigating goals, contributing to and spreading prosocial behavior, and sharing different perceptions of the world from another human perspective.

-More practically, AI chat bots may provide misinformation and misinterpret the user's words in a way that human others would not, which results in detached or even inappropriate responses.
-AI chat bots also cannot fulfill social support that requires physical labor (e.g. helping people move, build furniture, and drive people as human friends do for each other).
-There is also an imbalance in how humans and AI affect each other because while humans are affected emotionally and behaviorally by the conversation, AI chat bots only are influenced by the user in terms of the optimized response in future interactions.
+More practically, AI chatbots may provide misinformation and misinterpret the user's words in a way that human others would not, which results in detached or even inappropriate responses.
+AI chatbots also cannot fulfill social support that requires physical labor (e.g. helping people move, build furniture, and drive people as human friends do for each other).
+There is also an imbalance in how humans and AI affect each other because while humans are affected emotionally and behaviorally by the conversation, AI chatbots only are influenced by the user in terms of the optimized response in future interactions.
 It is important to note, however, that AI technology has been evolving quickly and it has come to the point where AI is implemented as a self-driving car and provides physical labor in a humanoid robot form, just separately from providing social and emotional support at this time.
-The scopes and limitations of human-AI interaction is ever-changing due to the rapid increase in AI use and its technological advancement.
+The scopes and limitations of human-AI interaction are ever-changing due to the rapid increase in AI use and its technological advancement.

 In addition to the limitations in human-AI companionship in general, there are also limitations particular in a human-AI romantic relationship.
-As AI chat bots only exist in virtual space, people cannot experience physical interactions that promote love and connection between humans (e.g. hugs and kisses).
-Moreover, because AI chat bots are trained to be always positively responsive to any user, it does not add the satisfaction of being selected as a partner.
+People cannot experience physical interactions with AI chatbots that promote love and connection between humans (e.g. hugs and holding hands).
+Moreover, because AI chatbots are trained to always respond to any user, interaction may feel less rewarding than contingent positivity from humans who have selected their partner.
 This is a substantial shortcoming in the human-AI romance as people value being reciprocally selected by a choosy partner more than a non-selective partner, and the processes of finding an attractive person who matches one's personality and navigating the uncertainty of whether the person likes them back are all vital to forming initial attraction and the spark of romantic connection.

 Risks in social relationships with AI

-Aside from its functional limitations, the rapid proliferation of social AI chat bots warrants some serious safety, ethical, societal, and legal concerns.
+Aside from its functional limitations, the rapid proliferation of social AI chatbots warrants some serious safety, ethical, societal, and legal concerns.